International Admission Requirements

 In this course, students will gain practical experience with the essential features of Microsoft Office – MS Word, MS Excel, and MS PowerPoint to enhance their communication and analytical skills.
 Basic computer skills are required as prerequisite.
 Students will gain hands-on experience with file management, software settings, system security, Word Reports (APA Functions), tables, advanced presentation functions, summarizing and analyzing data in Excel through a series of learning activities, projects, and exercises that focus on real world examples.
 Students gain practical knowledge that can be applied directly to the workplace setting.

-This course will present the essential skills for designing and working with Relational Databases.
-Students will use Structured Query Language (SQL) to create progressively complex queries on existing databases, including multi-table joins.
-Students will study and apply the principles of normalization and referential integrity in designing and implementing multi-table relational databases.
+This course will present the essential skills for designing and working with relational databases.
+Students will acquire a solid foundation in Structured Query Language (SQL) by working on a series of existing databases.
+Techniques for the design and implementation of databases will be presented following the principles of normalization and referential integrity.

 This course is designed to provide the students with skills and hands-on approach to systems analysis and design with an even more in-depth focus on the core set of skills that all analysts must possess.
 The instructor will capture the experience of developing and analyzing systems in a way that students can understand and apply and develop a rich foundation of skills as a systems analyst.